chowhuiling/benjamintanweihao.github.io/source/_posts/2013-06-02-pattern-number-2-strategy.markdown

 {% img center /images/delegate.png 600 %}
 (Credits: http://www.indigoexcel.com/)

-__Strategy__ is simple, yet powerful, design pattern to have in your toolbox.
+__Strategy__ is a simple, yet powerful, design pattern to have in your toolbox.
 It's main power comes from its clever use of delegation.
 Here's the GoF definition:

 > Define a family of algorithms, encapsulate each one, and make them interchangeable.
 > Strategy lets the algorithm vary independently from client that use it.